 STANDARD NUMBER DESCRIPTION RESPONSE 102-22 Composition of the highest governance body and its committees Governance 102-23 Chair of the highest governance body Jonathan Bram Governance 102-25 Conflicts of interest Clearway commits to making business decisions based upon the best interest of our company, and not allow these decisions to be influenced by personal considerations.
-Our company Codes of Conduct discuss the potential for conflicts of interest or the appearance thereof, and provide clear guidelines for how employees and our suppliers should avoid or report such conflicts.
+Our company Codes of Conduct discuss the potential for conflicts of interest or the appearance thereof and provide clear guidelines for how employees and our suppliers should avoid or report such conflicts.
 102-26 Role of highest governance body in setting purpose, values, and strategy Governance 102-27 Collective knowledge of highest governance body Our Leadership 102-30 Effectiveness of risk management processes Clearway's Boards of Directors and senior management facilitate the effective management of risk through proper organizational structure and reporting relationships; demands for timely and meaningful performance, compliance and risk reporting; and by integrating themselves into an appropriate governance hierarchy regarding risk issues.
-102-32 Highest governance body's role in sustainability reporting Board of Directors The decision to report on our ESG performance was initiated by our CEOs in coordination with our Boards of Directors, and they reviewed and approved this report prior to its release.
-They invited our leadership team to undertake the task of delivering this report and reviewed and approved it prior to its release.
-102-33 Communicating critical concerns Governance 102-34 Nature and total number of critical concerns Climate Change Analysis Climate Change Analysis (p.
-40) Governance (p.
-43) Risks to the long-term viability of Clearway's business include climate change and its impacts on weather patterns, the availability and price of major project components like wind turbines, solar panels, and batteries, as well as future price trends and technological advances related to those components.
+102-32 Highest governance body's role in sustainability reporting Board of Directors The decision to report on our ESG performance was initiated by our CEOs in coordination with our Boards of Directors.
+They invited our leadership team to undertake the task of delivering this report, and Clearway's executive teams have reviewed and approved it prior to its release.
+102-33 Communicating critical concerns Governance 102-34 Nature and total number of critical concerns Climate Change Analysis Governance (p.
+40) Risks to the long-term viability of Clearway's business include climate change and its impacts on weather patterns, the availability and price of major project components like wind turbines, solar panels, and batteries, as well as future price trends and technological advances related to those components.
 The international, national and state-level policy and regulatory landscape also has the potential to impact our business.
 Risks to the viability of specific projects include changes to incentives, laws, regulations, and statutes, as well as the ability to interconnect to the regional electric grid and the availability of capacity on the transmission lines used to deliver the electricity produced from our sites to end users.
-STAKEHOLDER ENG GAGEMENT 102-40 List of stakeholder groups Internal • Employees External • Project lenders and equity investors • Customers and off-takers • Vendors and suppliers • Insurers and guarantors • Participating landowners • Participating landowners • Non-participating landowners • Project area communities • Federal, regional, and local governments • Permitting authorities • Regulators and government agencies • Industry associations • Non-governmental organizations • Industry subject matter experts and academics 102-43 Approach to stakeholder engagement Our Partners Clearway Energy Group's development, construction, operations and maintenance, and asset management teams engage with our stakeholders on a regular basis.
+STAKEHOLDER ENG AGEMENT 102-40 List of stakeholder groups Internal Employees External Project lenders and equity investors Customers and off-takers Vendors and suppliers Insurers and guarantors Participating landowners Non-participating landowners Project area communities Federal, regional, and local governments Permitting authorities Regulators and government agencies Industry associations Non-governmental organizations Industry subject matter experts and academics 102-43 Approach to stakeholder engagement Our Partners Clearway Energy Group LLC's development, construction, operations and maintenance, and asset management teams engage with our stakeholders on a regular basis.
 We tailor our development, construction, and maintenance practices to align with our priorities of protecting natural resources and creating positive and lasting relationships with our projects' landowners and neighbors.